 The Study Centre is a purpose built facility located in Ballinasloe town.
-It consists of one large study hall, two large training rooms, a large office/classroom and a fully equipped conference room, as well as a kitchen facility, all of which are available for users of the Centre.
+It consists of one large study hall, one large training room, a large office/classroom and a fully equipped conference room, an exam testing centre as well as a kitchen facility, all of which are available for users of the Centre.

 The Study Centre caters for learners of all ages.
 We provide Adult education through evening and morning courses in a large number of disciplines.
-College students can avail of our study spaces and courses on academic writing and we also have full support for secondary school students with a supervised study space, subject revision courses and subject grinds throughout the academic year.
+College students can avail of our study spaces and we also have full support for secondary school students with a supervised study space, subject revision courses and subject grinds throughout the academic year.

 The Study Centre has been build on the foundation of care while learning.
 A dedicated space where people can return to education with a part time course, students can have a quite zone to study, a person to call on when they need help with coursework, and everyone can avail of advice for moving forward with their programme of study and learning.

 “Every single person has ability.
 Every single person is intelligent, you as a learner just need to find your area of intelligence and then start to enjoy exploring that area.
 Just one step starts you moving, and at The Study Centre we will guide you to achieve your own success.”